upvote

 That's something I found more and more as I get into my career

-Stuff like programming languages, frameworks, tools will all change throughout your career
+Stuff like programming languages, frameworks, tools all come and go throughout your career

 Whereas the core concepts/theory you learn in a CS degree don't change from job to job